jpreagan/github-mcp-client/README.md

 # GitHub MCP Client

-A minimal example of a simple command line chatbot that speaks the [Model Context Protocol (MCP)](https://modelcontextprotocol.io), spins up the GitHub MCP server in Docker, and chats with an LLM that can decide when to call GitHub tools.
+GitHub MCP Client is a command-line chatbot that lets you interact with GitHub using natural language using the [Model Context Protocol (MCP)](https://modelcontextprotocol.io).
+It launches the [GitHub MCP Server](https://github.com/github/github-mcp-server) in Docker and connects to an OpenAI-compatible LLM.

 ## 🔧 Prerequisites

 - Python ≥ 3.10
 - Docker
-- OpenAI compatible API key (e.g. Groq, OpenAI, Together)
+- OpenAI compatible API key (e.g. Together, Fireworks, Groq, OpenAI)

 ## 🚀 Quick start